 Well, all need to embrace technology, right?
 Well, why should drummers be left behind?

 We shall be looking at what triggering means, how it is done, and why it is important.
 Also, I will take you through a review of the best drum triggers in the market.

-When beginners hear about the concept of drum triggering, they get scared, thinking it is complicated.
+When beginners hear about the concept of drum triggers, they get scared, thinking it is complicated.
 However, it is very simple.

-In a situation where a drummer uses a drum trigger, the drum trigger/acoustic drum combination becomes like an electronic drum pad.
+In a situation where a drummer uses a drum trigger, the drum trigger/acoustic drum combination becomes like a drum head.

-And perhaps you are already wondering how this done.
+And perhaps you are already wondering how this is done.
 What equipment or accessories is needed?

 Don’t sweat yourself.
 This is why I am here; you help you see just how simple things can be.